solita/solita.github.com/_posts/2018-11-11-Generating-test-data-with-Burp.md

 If there is a second order problem with the system, the scanner may not be able to detect it.
 For example, a stored [XSS](https://en.wikipedia.org/wiki/Cross-site_scripting) where the XSS is triggered in some other page not directly related to the store endpoint, might go unnoticed.
 Same thing for second order SQL injections.
 But if a human browses the application after the attack has run it's course, such issues can be very visible.

 You could also see all kinds of encoding issues and trouble with assumptions about field lengths and so on, which may not be security flaws, but you would want to fix them anyway because they are bugs in the system.
-This is something security testers rarely think about because they are not rewarded if they report mundane ordinary bugs to the developers, but if you are a developer you can understand the value in this.
+This is something security testers rarely think about because they are not rewarded if they report mundane ordinary bugs to the developers.
+As a developer or QA engineer I would like to know about all bugs, not just the ones that could be exploited at the moment.

-So, I launched an attack towards the same endpoint and here are some of the results.
+So, I chose only the endpoint that creates data as the target and launched an attack.
 Behold, what a jolly bunch of awesome people I now have in my local database!

 ![Generated persons](/img/burp-test-data/generated-persons.png)